 Even if you have well organized tax records, you should never go into an audit without IRS tax audit representation on your side.
 You have Tax Audit Defense rights during an IRS audit.
 An experienced expert registered enrolled agent will make sure that those rights are protected and that you are treated fairly.

 A tax help expert can be your adviser throughout the audit process, helping to explain complicated terms that the IRS might use and telling you how best to respond through every stage of the audit.
 With an expert on your side, you can avoid making mistakes that could cost you big.
-Plus, if the outcome of the audit proves to be unfavorable, a registered agent can help you dispute the findings with an audit appeal or reconsideration.
+Plus, if the outcome of the audit proves to be unfavorable, as a licensed enrolled agent can help you dispute the findings with an audit appeal or reconsideration for your defense.

-If you’ve received an IRS audit notice, don’t wait to take action.
+If you’ve received an IRS audit notice, don’t wait to take action for tax defense.
 Call Mike Habib, EA, today.
 With years of experience as an IRS licensed enrolled agent, Mike can serve as your IRS audit representative, power of attorney, and ensure that there is someone looking out for you every step of the way during the audit process.